Ankarin/shopify-agent/TRACKING_SETUP.md

 ## How It Works

-### 1. Email/Phone Collection
+### 1. Email Collection

-The chatbot naturally asks for email or phone when users inquire about orders:
+The chatbot collects email addresses through the pre-chat form before the conversation starts:
-- "Where is my order?" → "What's your email?"
+- Users provide their name and email before starting chat
-- Uses `lookupOrderByEmail` or `lookupOrderByPhone` tools
+- Email is stored in the chat record automatically

-Currently, you need to manually update the chat record with the email/phone.
-Future enhancement: auto-extract from tool calls.
+- Uses `lookupOrderByEmail` tool to retrieve customer orders

 ### 2. Conversion Detection